UPPMAX/R-python-julia-matlab-HPC/docs/matlab/jobsMatlab.rst

 ``parfor``
 ~~~~~~~~~~

 This function will assist you if you want to parallelize a *for loop*.
-Although it will be performant,
+Although it will be performant, it imposes some constraints on the loops:

-it imposses some constraints on the loops: first the number of iterations is well-defined, second
+#.
+The number of iterations must be well-defined,
-there is no control on the individual workers, and third there is no data dependencies for the
+#.
+There can be no control over the individual workers, and
-iterations.
-In the following example the name of the host machine will be printed ``n`` number of times
+#.
+There must be no data dependencies between the iterations.

-and this number will be divided across the available number of workers:
+In the following example the name of the host machine will be printed ``n`` number of times  and this number will be divided across the available number of workers:

 .. code-block:: matlab